 Current Project

-Capital Project Campaign - Zone 1
+Capital Project Campaign

 Funds are being raised to replace the current parking lot, driveway, accessible parking, and paved surfaces.
 These spaces are currently dilapidated and cause Issues with parking, accessibility for large buses and utility vehicles, watershed issues, and expensive temporary repairs.
 The surface is too thin and brittle and while it has lasted many years, the cracking and crumbling is beyond any repair methods.
 In addition to that, some areas are too narrow to accommodate the level of traffic received by the museum.